danmoller/TestRepo/README.md

 Just some tests...

-This readme file as a few lines dedicated to understanding branches, commits and pull requests.
+## File TestBookLSTM.ipynb

-Prepared for version 1.2?
+This file shows a simple example of how to use LSTM layers on Keras to predict future values indefinitely from a base sequence.